brettcrowell/node-gphoto2-timelapse/README.md

 $ node simple-sample.js
 ```

-For longer running lapses, it can be very useful to use `forever`...
+For longer running lapses, it can be very useful to install and use `forever`...

 ```
+$ npm install -g forever
 $ forever simple-sample.js
 ```
 _More information on `forever` can be found at https://github.com/foreverjs/forever_